GChristensen/posts/_posts/2022-06-29-understand-functional-programming-in-20-minutes.md

 and building blocks.
 Hopefully, after reading this, you will be able to decide for yourself whether you really want to embark on a trip into this wonderland.

-# Down the Rabbit Hole: Foundational Principles
+# Down the Rabbit Hole: The Foundational Principles

 The principles discussed below have a profound impact on how the functional programs are designed.
 While traditional object-oriented design is focused on